mehackit/sonic-pi-workshop/_exercises/en/05-advanced-topics-1/01-advanced-topics-1.md

 layout: exercise
 ---

-In this chapter we'll discover topics like sample chopping, custom methods and synthesizers.
-We'll add more content to this chapter during Spring 2016.
+In this chapter we'll discover topics like sample chopping, use of the slicer effect and explain how you can bring your own custom samples to Sonic Pi.